Stoll Keenon Ogden PLLC | Advertising Material

 Disputes Amongst Business Owners: Tom regularly works with the Business Litigators here at SKO and with other firms on a consulting basis as to disputes between business owners and the application of both the venture’s organizational documents and the underlying law.
 He as well serves as an expert witness on matters involving the operation of corporations and LLCs, including the fiduciary duties that arise under those organizational forms.

-Mergers & Acquisitions: Tom advises clients on a variety of complex transactions involving reorganization, refinancing, purchase and sale.
+Mergers & Acquisitions: Tom advises clients on a variety of complex transactions involving reorganization, refinancing, purchase, and sale.
 This experience includes working with the SKO team that regularly counsels clients with respect to ESOP transactions.

 Governance: Tom regularly advises clients with respect to the negotiation of limited liability company operating agreements, shareholder buy-sell agreements, and similar documents governing the organization of various ventures.
-Tom has a particular skill set in this area, having served as a member of the committee that drafted the Kentucky Limited liability Company Act, amendments to the Kentucky Business Corporation Act, and having served as the principal drafter of other acts and statutory amendments, including Kentucky’s Partnership, Limited Partnership and Limited Cooperative Association Acts.
+Tom has a particular skill set in this area, having served as a member of the committee that drafted the Kentucky Limited Liability Company Act, amendments to the Kentucky Business Corporation Act, and has served as the principal drafter of other acts and statutory amendments, including Kentucky’s Partnership, Limited Partnership and Limited Cooperative Association Acts.

 Series LLCs: Building on his work on the Uniform Protected Series Act and numerous articles on the topic, Tom drafts the documents for Series LLCs and other series as used in limited partnerships and statutory trusts.
 He also served as an expert witness on series LLCs.